 Right off the beach (accessed by Banca boat), we went on a black-tipped reef shark snorkel, where immediately upon entering the water we spotted 2 large sharks.
 Then we spent hours just hovering over the gorgeous local reef right off of Pangulasian Island where one of the Palawan El Nido Resorts finds a home.
 The limestone cliffs in Palawan, Philippines are natural attractions to a diverse variety of undersea creatures.

-El Nido Palawan Things to Do: Visit Matinloc Shrine
+Visit Matinloc Shrine

 Another one of those things I did not get to do but heard it was recommended quite often, so I wanted to add it to the list.
 It is an abandoned shrine to the Virgin Mary.
 Many people dock here for the day to take a hike for viewpoint photos, as you can see the entire channel running between the islands.

-Best Things to Do in El Nido: Eat French, Spanish and Asian Fusion Cuisines
+Eat French, Spanish and Asian Fusion Cuisines

 There are different Palawan resorts and islands that offer places to eat and to spend the day.
 We took a day trip to Lagen Island Resort Palawan (another Palawan El Nido Resort), as well as has lunch on Miniloc Island.
 Don’t think you are stuck eating at only the island you are staying on, as there is plenty of places to eat around here.

-El Nido Palawan Things to Do: Have a Beachfront Villa Massage
+Have a Beachfront Villa Massage

 The staff at El Nido Resorts will set up your room for an in-suite massage so that once you receive your one or two-hour massage and/or scrub, you can go straight for a quick shower or to your comfy bed of thousand count thread sheets.
 You choose.

-El Nido Palawan Things to Do: Pop a bottle of bubbly on a sunset cruise
+Pop a bottle of bubbly on a sunset cruise

 The sunsets really are gorgeous here and why not take an evening to glide out on the water and enjoy the view?
 Watch the radiant sun slowly descend into the deep blue sea.
 This is a perfect way to cap off a memorable day.

-El Nido Palawan Things to Do: To to the Spa at El Nido Resorts
+Go to the Spa at El Nido Resorts

 I am sure I won’t have to pull your leg to try an El Nido massage, but the spas of El Nido offer a variety of Asian and European body treatments as well as traditional Filipino hilot massages, so be sure to book a day to relax and do nothing.

-El Nido Palawan Things to Do: Swim Through the Hole at Secret Lagoon
+Swim Through the Hole at Secret Lagoon

 This is typically the #1 thing on everyone’s list when they come to Palawan and I am no exception.
 I couldn’t wait to do this, but alas, the tide was too high when we arrived and I was unable to do this bucket list item, so I must return to Palawan El Nido!

-El Nido Palawan Things to Do: Stop for a Coconut and a Swim at Entalula Island
+Stop for a Coconut and a Swim at Entalula Island

 I enjoyed an afternoon of relaxing cool waters, swimming, and standing in the waters near Entalula island.
 The sand is talcum-powder soft, and is a perfect place for a picnic or add to the tropical flavor of the trip by sipping a rum-filled coconut.
 Entalula Island is quick Banca boat ride from the El Nido Resorts.